 Shoulder impingement is a frequently used term describing pain in the shoulder due to the ‘pinching’ or impingement of soft tissues (tendons and bursa).
 The shoulder is made up of three bones: your upper arm bone (humerus), shoulder blade (scapula) and collar bone (clavicle).
-The rotator cuff, made up of four muscles, hold the humerus in the socket and allow movement of the shoulder.
+The rotator cuff, made up of four muscles, holds the humerus in the socket and allows movement of the shoulder.
 The bursa is a small fluid sac, which sits between the bone of the upper shoulder (acromion) and the rotator cuff to allow smooth gliding of the tendons as the shoulder moves.
 Impingement of these structures can occur when the arm is raised to shoulder height and the space between the acromion and rotator cuff narrows.

 - Age (most common in people over 30 or younger athletes)

 - Repetitive overhead activity- swimming, throwing, weight lifting, racquet sports.